 - if the other person is unreasonable then calmly leave the discussion

 Not all cases of antisocial behaviour are appropriate to discuss with the person causing the problem.
 If you have tried discussing it but you cannot resolve the issue then it is important you report it.

-The best way to contact us to report a non-emergency incident of antisocial behaviour is by using our online form.
+You can also report a non-emergency incident of antisocial behaviour by using our online form.

 If you, or you and your neighbours, have reported antisocial behaviour several times and feel no action has been taken, you can request activation of the Community Trigger.

 We take reports of antisocial behaviour very seriously.
 After you report an incident, we will contact you within three working days to tell you we are looking into the case.

 If the case cannot be solved simply, we will meet you at your home, in an office or somewhere easy for you.
 At this meeting, we will write a list of actions to say what we will do to help solve the problem and also what we need from you.
 We will need evidence from you to support the case and may need to talk to other witnesses.